gfortran(1) — Linux manual page

 -ff2c

-Generate code designed to be compatible with code generated
+Generate code designed to be compatible with code generated by

-by g77 and f2c.
+g77 and f2c.

-The calling conventions used by g77 (originally implemented
+The calling conventions used by g77 (originally implemented in

-in f2c) require functions that return type default "REAL" to
+f2c) require functions that return type default "REAL" to

-actually return the C type "double", and functions that
+actually return the C type "double", and functions that return

-return type "COMPLEX" to return the values via an extra
+type "COMPLEX" to return the values via an extra argument in

-conventions, such functions simply return their results as
+functions simply return their results as they would in GNU

-they would in GNU C---default "REAL" functions return the C
+C---default "REAL" functions return the C type "float", and

-"complex".
-Additionally, this option implies the
+Additionally, this option implies the -fsecond-underscore

--fsecond-underscore option, unless -fno-second-underscore is
+option, unless -fno-second-underscore is explicitly requested.

 This does not affect the generation of code that interfaces